Corruption and Bureaucracy:

 Govt of India has already offered carrot to Bureaucracy by way of pay hike as recommended by pay commission.
 Time has come to crack the whip.
-Interestingly the most corrupt department of Govt is Income Tax department but unfortunately, Prime Minister has a blind side which is Income Tax.
+Interestingly the most corrupt department of Govt is Income Tax department but unfortunately, Prime Minister Modi has a blind side which is Income Tax.
 As regard Finance Minister, his quality as a lawyer can not be disputed but he is not an administrator and certainly not an economist.
-As regards his administrative capabilities, post demonetization chaos, is a proof of absence of administrative capabilities.
+As regards his administration, post demonetization chaos, is a proof of absence of administrative capabilities.
+His poor health certainly does not help.

 Change comes with truth and reconciliation not by slaughter.
 Presently the enforcement machinery is treading on thin ice.
 Some officers have already crossed the line.

-It may be noted that at present the Govt has offered a 50/50 scheme on black money called PMGKY.
+It may be noted that at present the Govt has offered a 50/50 scheme on black money called Prime Minister Garib Kalyan Yojna (PMGKY).
 But the catch is that to avail the benefit of it one must have Bona fide source of income.
 Therefore the corrupt bureaucrats have no way to launder their black money.
 All these bureaucrats have exchanged money with gold.
 This was the reason that no action was taken against in this respect but when it was leaked they ordered freezing of bank accounts of bullion traders.

 Now comes the next step.
 Cut the loose ends.
 Here is Modus operandi: